TEXT-S&P speculative-grade composite spread narows

-tightened by 1 bp each to 134 bps and 173 bps, respectively, and the 'BBB'

-spread tightened by 2 bps to 249 bps.
-The 'BB' spread remained flat at 441 bps,
+spread tightened by 2 bps to 439 bps, the 'B' spread tightened by 2 bps to 670

 The investment-grade and speculative-grade spreads are both down from their